bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Field names that begin with ``@`` are associated with columns in a ``ColumnDataSource``.
 For instance, the field name ``"@price"`` will display values from the ``"price"`` column whenever a hover is triggered.
-If the hover is for the 17th glyph, then the hover tooltip will display the 17th price value.
+If the hover is for the 17th glyph instance, then the hover tooltip will display the 17th price value.

-Note that if a column name contains spaces, it must be surrounded by curly braces; e.g. ``@{adjusted close}`` will display values from a column named ``"adjusted close"``.
+Note that if a column name contains spaces, it must be surrounded by curly braces.
+For example, configuring ``@{adjusted close}`` will display values from a column named ``"adjusted close"``.

 Sometimes, especially with stacked charts, it is desirable to allow the name of the column to be specified indirectly.
-In this case, the field name ``@$name`` will look up the ``name`` field on the hovered glyph renderer, and use that value as the column name.
-For instance, if a user hovers with the name ``"US East"``, then ``@$name`` is equivalent to ``@{US East}``.
+In this case, use the field name ``@$name`` to look up the ``name`` field on the hovered glyph renderer, and use that value as the column name.
+For instance, if you hover with the name ``"US East"``, then ``@$name`` is equivalent to ``@{US East}``.

 Here is a complete example of how to configure and use the hover tool by setting